menu

 Руй Матуш

 Rui Matos was born in 1959.
 From 1980 to 1987 he studied sculpture in Lisbon, where he soon became the best and the most promising student.
 It was evident as early as the beginning of 1990s that Matos was a new revelation in art.
-Nowadays his works can be found in prestigious museums and collections in Portugal and across Europe.
-In 2022 his solo exhibition was organized in Tavira, featuring two of his main artworks, “The Sequences of Days” and “Heavy Silences”; the same year, Rui Matos’ retrospective was held at the National Society of Fine Arts in Lisbon which showed 34 works, each corresponding to one year of his creative life.

-2024 is marked by two significant projects in the artist’s career.
-In June, the “Places” exhibition was held at Universidade Nova de Lisboa.
+2024 is marked by two significant projects in the artist ’s career.
+In June, the Places exhibition was held at Universidade Nova de Lisboa.
 The title reflected his ongoing exploration of the concepts of path and place.
-In September, an exhibition titled “Visible-Invisible” took place at an experimental gallery in Lisbon.
+In September, an exhibition titled Visible-Invisible took place at an experimental gallery in Lisbon.
 The name of the exhibition highlights the relationship between the precisely defined, clearly visible forms of each sculpture and the multiplicity of perspectives that different viewers bring to them.

 “All my acquired knowledge, all my life experience, all the sensations and feelings I had cannot directly and rationally generate a work of art.
 However, all this, after being temporarily forgotten, reappears when the idea of a new sculpture unexpectedly arises.
 The idea is always the same, to breathe a breath of life, energy and spirituality into a cold and amorphous matter.
 Transform matter into a new being.
 Art is not just form and design is not just function.
 They are our affective connection to the world we inhabit.
-Artists carry an ancestral culture with them, but at the same time fully live their time”,
+Artists carry an ancestral culture with them, but at the same time fully live their time,” says the artist.